Shaking Up the Morning Routine

 Brian (my husband) has helped make the transition of routine easy for me.
 At night he typically makes the kids sandwiches for me.
 This is a blessing because while I’ve done it in for so many years it’s just made the morning run a lot smoother.
 It’s been so nice to just grab a sandwich from the refrigerator and throw together the kids lunches in no time.

-Anyways, this morning I lingered upstairs a little longer than normal.
+This morning I lingered upstairs a little longer than normal.
 I came downstairs and reached in to the refrigerator for the kids sandwiches and there were none… Brian didn’t make their sandwiches today.
 Boy did that annoy me!
 It sounds silly talking about this – I am definitely aware.
 It’s just that it unexpectedly set me off.
 Now I had to scramble to get the sandwiches made and Zach out the door on time.

 I’ve come to really love that my husband makes the kids lunch sandwiches.
 It gives me time to be more present with the kids and less stressed before sending them off to school.